Hitomiblood/ProjectsDataScienceMaster/README.md

 # Master Works in Data Science and Artificial Intelligence

-In this repository you will find all the most relevant works done in the Master of Data Science and Artificial Intelligence at the University of La Rioja in Spain.
-Within it you will see different related topics such as:
+This repository contains the most relevant works completed during the Master of Data Science and Artificial Intelligence at the University of La Rioja in Spain.
+It covers various topics, including:

-- Clustering application.
+- Clustering applications.
 - Verification of clustering quality using internal and external metrics.
-- Data preprocessing with multiple techniques comparison.
+- Data preprocessing with a comparison of multiple techniques.
 - Training of classification and regression models.
-- Model improvement by hyperparameter tuning.
+- Model improvement through hyperparameter tuning.
-- Model verification with the use of various metrics.
+- Model verification using various metrics.
 - Interpretation of the obtained results.

-I hope it will be of help to possible readers who are looking for material.
-If you use this information in your personal works, I only ask that you make reference to this repository or to my LinkedIn profile: [Miguel Santiago Gómez Suárez](https://www.linkedin.com/in/miguel-santiago-g%C3%B3mez-su%C3%A1rez-83275420b/)
+I hope this repository proves helpful to readers seeking relevant material.
+If you use this information in your personal work, I kindly request that you reference this repository or my LinkedIn profile: [Miguel Santiago Gómez Suárez](https://www.linkedin.com/in/miguel-santiago-g%C3%B3mez-su%C3%A1rez-83275420b/)

-index:
+**Index:**
-- ProyectoFinal_TecnicasCienciaDatos: Project focused on performing the whole process involved in generating a Machine Learning model from the search for data, data preparation and engineering to training the model and applying metrics to measure its efficiency.
+- **ProyectoFinal_TecnicasCienciaDatos:** A project focused on the entire process of generating a machine learning model, from data discovery and preparation to model training and the application of metrics to measure its efficiency.